The Translation Certification Process at a Glance

 When submitting a dossier, all texts must be of the same source language and the same target language.
 This language combination is the same as the language combination for which you are an associate member.
 Even if you are an associate member for more than one language combination, you can apply for certification in only one language combination at a time.

 All texts submitted for evaluation must be your own work.
 If someone else normally revises your translations, submit the translated texts as they read before revision.
 All texts must be submitted in PDF format.
-If they were produced using a CAT tool, please submit texts translated using only your translation memory and not one supplied by a client, and with all tags removed.
+Please avoid using texts that were produced using a CAT tool.

 Do not send all of the texts you have translated over the years, or only documents that reflect work done in one specialized area.
 As an example, if you translate forms or specialized documents that require translation of the same terms or expressions in a standard format, you should not submit only documents of that nature.
 In order to be certified, you must demonstrate that you can translate documents that are not repetitions of habitual and form texts.

 Every portfolio will be different.
-Choose 10 to 12 texts approximately 250 words each translated independently (no revisions by another person) that best reflect your abilities as a translator.
+Choose about 5 texts approximately 250 words each translated independently (no revisions by another person) that best reflect your abilities as a translator.
 Make sure you include the source texts for every translation submitted.
 Supply the evaluators with enough material to allow them to assess your abilities.

 The CTTIC exam is held a few times a year.
 Please consult the ATIS website for exam dates and application deadlines.
 Dossiers may be sent at any time if you choose the on-dossier process.